 Independent research, generally included as an element of the senior capstone.
 Students work with a department faculty member who helps design the project, supervises it, and provides advice about analyzing the material.
 The analysis results in a comprehensive written report.

-Prerequisites: SOAN 100, SOAN 102, or SOAN 104; and by permission.
-Offered as needed.
+Prerequisites: SOAN 100, or SOAN 102, or SOAN 104; and by permission.